johnpottergr/johnpottergr.github.io/blog/6-9-2025-data-for-seo.md

 title: DataForSeo, The Low-Cost SerpAPI alternative
 date: 2025-06-09
 ---

-Yesterday, I spent most of my afternoon trying to parse which API tool to use for my semi-automated SEO system.
-I'll need an SEO-related API tool to send select data to the custom Clearscope-style tool I'm building.
-The goal here is to "analyze top-ranking pages and generate detailed content briefs."
+Yesterday, I spent most of the afternoon sorting through API tools for use in my semi-automated SEO system.
+I need one that can feed select data into the custom Clearscope-style tool I’m building.
+The goal is to analyze top-ranking pages and generate detailed content briefs.

-ChatGPT helped out somewhat by distilling all the factors down to what was critical.
-Still, there was a full selection of choices to sift through.
-I confess, price was a major factor here.
+ChatGPT was helpful in narrowing down what factors to consider, but I was still let with plenty of options to pursue.
+In the end analysis, price was a major factor.

-I had my heart set on SerpAPI.
-But they won't allow their free verion to be used for commercial purposes.
-Yeah, I fully understand that.
-But without steady SEO client income, that's a heavy lift.
-Trying to get around this rule by thinking of a loophole is just lame.
-So I started looking elsewhere...
+I had my heart set on <a href="https://SerpAPI.com">SerpAPI</a>, but their free version isn’t allowed for commercial use.
+That's fair, but without steady SEO client income, it's also a heavy lift.
+Trying to find a workaround felt pointless and kind of lame.
+So I started looking elsewhere.

 ## My brief flirtation with Zenserp